Correcting for bias due to mismeasured exposure in mediation analysis with a survival outcome: Implications of exposure measurement error on assessing mediation

-Below we give some intuition on the MP reliability index, $\rho$, under the scenario with no covariates.
-Let $\rho_{AA^*} = \text{Corr}(A,A^*)$ and $\rho_{AM}=\text{Corr}(A,M)$ be the correlation coefficients between $A$ and $A^*$ and between $A$ and $M$, respectively.
-When $\bm W$ is null, Appendix B.2 in the Supplementary Material shows that $\rho = \frac{1-\rho_{AA^*}^2}{1/\rho_{AM}^2-\rho_{AA^*}^2}$, which is bounded within $\rho \in [0,\rho_{AM}^2]$ regardless of the value of $\rho_{AA^*}$.
+which is bounded within $\rho \in [0,\rho_{AM}^2]$ regardless of the value of $\rho_{AA^*}$.
 Therefore, $\rho$ will be close to 0 if either the exposure measurement error is small (i.e., $|\rho_{AA^*}|$ is large) or the exposure-mediator association is weak (i.e., $\rho_{AM}$ is small).
-If this is true, the unadjusted NIE, NDE, and TE estimators will share the same asymptotic relative bias at $\gamma_1-1$, and the MP estimator will be approximately unbiased as $\rho\approx 0$.
-Figure \ref{fig:reliability_index} provides a visualization on the value of $\rho$ in terms of $\rho_{AA^*}$ and $\rho_{AM}$, which suggests that $\rho$ is below 0.1 when either (i) $\rho_{AM} \leq 0.3$ or (ii) $\rho_{AM} \leq 0.4$ and $\rho_{AA^*} \geq 0.65$.
-Therefore, we may expect that the unadjusted MP estimator usually presents relatively small biases in real epidemiological studies, because it is uncommon to encounter a strong exposure-mediator association with a medium to large exposure measurement error simultaneously.
+Under either condition, the uncorrected NIE, NDE, and TE estimators will share the same asymptotic relative bias, $\gamma_1-1$, and the MP estimator will be approximately unbiased as $\rho\approx 0$.
+Figure \ref{fig:reliability_index} provides a visualization on the value of $\rho$ in terms of $\rho_{AA^*}$ and $\rho_{AM}$, and indicates that $\rho$ is below 0.1 when either (i) $\rho_{AM} \leq 0.3$ or (ii) $\rho_{AM} \leq 0.4$ and $\rho_{AA^*} \geq 0.65$.
+Therefore, the uncorrected MP estimator will often exhibit a relatively small bias when the exposure-mediator association is not strong alongside a small to moderate amount of exposure measurement error.

+In Web Appendix B.3, we discuss an interesting observation that all bias formulas in Theorem \ref{thm1} happen to coincide with the exposure measurement error-induced bias in mediation analysis with a binary outcome in \citet{cheng2022mediation}, even although the mediation effect measures are defined differently and different estimators are considered.
+Specifically, the present work defines the mediation effect measures on the log-hazard ratio scale and performs mediation analysis based on a Cox outcome model and a linear mediator model.
+In contrast, \citet{cheng2022mediation} defined the mediation effect measures on the log-risk ratio scale and performed mediation analysis based on the difference method with two log-binomial outcome models (no mediator model is needed under their formulation).
+Despite these differences, the bias formulas due to exposure measurement error happen to be identical.

-Recall that Theorem \ref{thm1} is derived under the assumption of a rare outcome with no exposure-mediator interaction.
-In the presence of an exposure-mediator interaction, the bias will have a more complex form and dependent on all of regression parameters $\bm\theta$.
-Next, we develop correction approaches to yield valid estimation for mediation measures with a mismeasured exposure, allowing for an exposure-mediator interaction term.
+To draw analytic insights on the implications of exposure measurement error, Theorem \ref{thm1} is derived under the assumption with a rare outcome with no exposure-mediator interaction.
+In the presence of an exposure-mediator interaction, the bias will have a more complex form and can depend on all of regression parameters $\bm\theta$, and thus analytically intractable.
+Next, we develop bias correction approaches to ensure valid estimation for mediation effect measures with a mismeasured exposure, in the more general settings that permit an exposure-mediator interaction and even a common outcome.